thehomeworkclub/DependGuard/README.md

 ## Contributing

 DependGuard is an open-source project, and we welcome contributions from the community.
-If you'd like to get involved, please refer to the contributing guidelines on our GitHub repository.
+If you'd like to get involved, please reach out to us via that contanct information on our team's website.

 ## Meet The Team
 Left Most - Priansh Mittra, Database manager and backend engineer